approximately-equal/kingmaker-thesis/contents/matter/background.typ

 ]

 #example[
   Let $pi = ⟨A, B, C, D, E, F⟩, k = ⟨A, B⟩, l = ⟨E, F⟩$.
-Then $"Burial"(pi, k) = ⟨A, B, E, F, C, D⟩$ ]
+Then $"Pushover"(pi, k) = ⟨A, B, E, F, C, D⟩$ ]

 === Historical Voting Methods

 Along with tactics, there are many historical and current voting methods that are used across the world.
 Voting methods can be broken down by which type of ballots they use.
 The three most common are: ordinal, cardinal, and norminal.
-Ordinal ballots are rankings, (e.g. $⟨A, B, C⟩$).
-Cardinal ballots are scores, (e.g. $A = 3, B = 4, C = 2$.
+Ordinal ballots are rankings, (e.g., $⟨A, B, C⟩$).
+Cardinal ballots are scores, (e.g., $A = 3, B = 4, C = 2$).
 Nominal ballots are sets, ${A, B}$.
 Below are a few of the most common ones.

 #definition(title: "Plurality")[
   Plurality is an ordinal-adjacent, single-winner voting method, also known as first-past-the-post (FPTP).